codice/acdebugger/README.md

 This is only temporary and will not survive a restart of the VM but will prevent any further failures that would otherwise not be if the permission(s) were defined.
 It also tends to slow down the system since the OSGi permission cache ends up being cleared each time.

+#### --osgi=`<osgi>`
+Indicates the VM we are able to debug is an OSGi container. (default: true) When debugging a non-OSGi container, the debugger will report the codesource location of domains instead of bundle names.

 ### Modules
 The following modules are defined:
 * acdebugger-api